HeLad0X/mnist_custom_neural/README.md

 - `utils.py`: Utility functions for data preprocessing and other helper functions.
 - `requirements.txt`: List of required Python packages.
 - `data/`: Directory to store the MNIST dataset.
-- `notebooks/`: Jupyter notebooks for experimentation and visualization (optional).

 ## Contributing